 Last month we were in Washington, D.C. and we visited the Ford’s Theatre Museum and Center for Education and Leadership.
-One of the most amazing sites was the 34-foot tower of books about Abraham Lincoln.
-Fifteen thousand books about our most honored and reveled president in history proves that it is unlikely that the fascination and desire to learn about Lincoln will never end.
-My son and I are definitely intrigued to learn every detail about Abraham Lincoln’s life just like all the authors of those books and the millions that have read them.
+One of the most fantastic sites was the 34-foot tower of books about Abraham Lincoln.
+Fifteen thousand books about our most honored and revered president in history proves that it is unlikely that the fascination and desire to learn about Lincoln will never end.
+My son and I are intrigued to learn every detail about Abraham Lincoln’s life just like all the authors of those books and the millions that have read them.

-Until our next trip, we have countless memories of a president that I sometimes feel like I personally met.
+Until our next trip, we have countless memories of a president that I sometimes feel like I met.
 We are also counting down the days to two new movies.
 On November 16th Daniel Day-Lewis will star in the new movie Lincoln.
-Killing Lincoln which is based on O’Reilly’s book is set to air on Nat Geo Channel in early 2013 with Tom Hanks.
+Killing Lincoln based on O’Reilly’s book is set to air on Nat Geo Channel in early 2013 with Tom Hanks.

 Lincoln’s legacy will forever live.